-LATAMA is a name that switchblade enthusiasts are familiar with.
-Another manufacturer has never equaled the overall quality and variety of switchblade designs that LATAMA has produced.
+LATAMA is a name that all switchblade enthusiasts are familiar with.
+No other manufacturer has never equaled the overall quality and variety of switchblade designs that LATAMA has produced.

 LATAMA's history has been argued to extend as far back as before World War 2.
-But, LATAMA's whole switchblade collection spans less than ten years, and those ten years were prior to the enactment of the 1958 switchblade act.
+But, LATAMA's initial switchblade collection spanned less than ten years, and those were prior to the enactment of the 1958 Federal Switchblade Act.

 When you hear the mention of Italian switchblade stiletto, you can instantly conjure up a picture in your head.
 While the word is most often associated with an Italian switchblade, its origins date back to fixed blade daggers from the 1400s.

 The Early Years (the 1400s to the 1800s)

 The English and Italian word 'stiletto' is derived from the Latin word 'stilus.'
 This refers to a knife with a long thin blade designed primarily for thrusting.
 Initially used by knights to penetrate chainmail armor, the stiletto evolved to become the weapon of choice for mercenaries and assassins from the 1500s through the 1800s.